sydasif/python-book/docs/source/03_collection/05_dict.md

 Each `key` must be different in order to maintain uniqueness `i.e.` to get the correct information about a `value`.

-## Modification of Dictionaries

-Dictionary elements can be created, accessed, modified or deleted.
-While a dictionary is created, its elements will contain a `key-value` pair to be accessed.
-You can also delete some values or delete a complete dictionary using `del` and `clear` respectively.

 ### Accessing dctionaries

 Dictionaries are very fast and can access any value in a dictionary via the key.
 If the key is not found, a `KeyError` will receive.